nazarpunk/flutter_app_badge/README.md

 On macOS, the notification permission is required to update the badge.
 It is automatically asked when the badge is added or removed.

-Please also add the following to your <your project>/macos/Runner/Info.plist:
+Please also add the following to your `<project>/macos/Runner/Info.plist`:
 ```xml
 <key>NSUserNotificationAlertStyle</key>
 <string>banner</string>